Hand Numbness but Not Sure Where the Problem Is?

 - Systemic: Diabetes, thyroid, vitamin deficiency

-Nerves traveling to the arm pass through neck → shoulder → elbow → wrist.
+Nerves to the arm travel through neck → shoulder → elbow → wrist.
 Each point has ‘tunnels’ where compression can occur.

 -

-Nerve roots get compressed when discs bulge or bone spurs develop.
-Symptoms change with neck movement, and numbness can radiate to shoulder and arm. -
+Disc herniation or bone spurs compress nerve roots.
+Symptoms change with neck movement, and numbness radiates to shoulder or arm. -

-Nerves and blood vessels get compressed between the clavicle and first rib.
-Symptoms worsen when raising arms, and hands may feel cold or appear pale. -
+Nerves and blood vessels are compressed between the collarbone and first rib.
+Symptoms worsen when raising arms, and hands may become cold or pale. -

-Compression occurs at the inner elbow (ulnar nerve) or outer elbow (radial nerve).
-Symptoms worsen when bending elbow or leaning on it. -
+Compression occurs on the inner (ulnar nerve) or outer (radial nerve) side of the elbow.
+Symptoms worsen when bending or leaning on the elbow. -

-Compression occurs at the front of wrist (median nerve) or outer side (ulnar nerve).
+Compression occurs on the palmar (median nerve) or outer (ulnar nerve) side of the wrist.
 Symptoms worsen with heavy wrist use.

-Double Crush Syndrome: Sometimes nerves are compressed at two or more locations simultaneously.
-For example, compression at both neck and wrist leads to more severe symptoms and complex treatment.
+Double Crush Syndrome: Nerves can be compressed at two or more locations simultaneously.
+For example, compression at both neck and wrist makes symptoms more severe and treatment more complex.

-- When turning or tilting head → Symptom changes suggest neck problem
+- When turning or extending neck → Symptom changes suggest neck problem

 - When raising arms overhead → Worsening symptoms suggest thoracic outlet syndrome